MITLibraries/carbon/README.md

 ### Running the application on your local machine

 1. Export AWS credentials for the `Dev1` environment.
+For local runs, the `AWS_DEFAULT_REGION` environmnet variable must also be set.

 2. Create a `.env` file at the root folder of the Carbon repo, and set the required environment variables described in [Required Env](#required-env).

    **Note**: The host for the Data Warehouse is different when connecting from outside of AWS (which uses Cloudconnector).
 For assistance, reach out to the [Data Warehouse team](https://ist.mit.edu/warehouse).

-3. If the run requires a connection to the Data Warehouse, connect to an approved VPN client.
-Otherwise, skip this step.
+3. Connect to an approved [VPN client](https://ist.mit.edu/vpn).

 4. Follow the steps relevant to the machine you are running:
    * If you are on a machine that cannot run Oracle Instant Client, follow the steps outlined in [With Docker](#with-docker).
+When running the application locally, skip the step to run `make publish-dev` as it is not necessary to publish the container to ECR.

       **Note**: As of this writing, Apple M1 Macs cannot run Oracle Instant Client.
-   * If you are on a machine that can run Oracle Instant Client, follow the steps outlined in [Without Docker](#without-docker):
+   * If you are on a machine that can run Oracle Instant Client, follow the steps outlined in [Without Docker](#without-docker).

 #### With Docker